-The Labour Party ejected the quirky and outspoken Venice Allan from its Christmas party this year because she was making certain people ‘feel unsafe’ just by being in attendance.
-She was suspended in January for ‘bullying and harassment.’
+The Labour Party ejected the outspoken Venice Allan from its Christmas party this year because she was making certain people ‘feel unsafe’ just by being in attendance.
+Ms Allan was suspended in January for ‘bullying and harassment.’
 Her crime?
 Expressing her opinion on Twitter.

 Jennifer Jones was suspended from the party around the same time.